mediafinger/chimera_http_client/README.markdown

 The `body` which it receives from the `Connection` class has to be in the in the (serialized) form in which the endpoint expects it.
 Usually this means you have to pass a JSON string to the `body` (it will **not** be serialized automatically).

+> Upcoming feature:
+>
-It will be expanded by a `.queue` method, that will queue (sic) calls and run them in parallel and not run every call directly, like the `.run` method does.
+> It will be expanded by a `.queue` method, that will queue (sic) calls and run them in parallel and not run every call directly, like the `.run` method does.

 ## The Response class